NikaDark16/python-projects/README.md

 # Python projects

-A collection of small python projects to develop my skills.
+A collection of small or old python's projects to develop my skills.

 ## Archive